crowdgames/level2image/README.md

 A utility for converting text level files to various image formats, with support for drawing overlays.

+If you use this project in your work, please cite:

+Cooper, S. (2024). level2image: A Utility for Making 2D Tile-Based Level Images with Overlays.
+Proceedings of the AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment, 20(1), 254-255. https://doi.org/10.1609/aiide.v20i1.31886

 ## Installation and setup